-Nav Talent aims to enable the highest potential individuals to create the greatest impact.
-My name is Baris Akis and over the past two and a half years my core team and I have been building Nav Talent.
-I wanted to take this opportunity to share our story, as well as a few challenges and lessons we have learned.
-I will be periodically updating this blog, so stay tuned!
+I wanted to take this opportunity to share our story, as well as a few challenges and lessons we have learned as we have grown Human Capital I will be periodically updating this blog, so stay tuned!

-Most people’s first exposure to recruiting happens at their first college career fair.
-It was a little different for me.
-My mother, Prof. Yesim Toduk, runs one of the top executive headhunting companies in Turkey.
-They focus on placing C-suite executives at some of the largest companies in the country.
-I grew up hearing about the challenges and opportunities associated with the business and had the chance to meet some of the country’s business leaders at our dinner table.
+For many, the earliest exposure to recruiting happens at their first college career fair.
+For me, it was a little different.
+My mother, Professor Yesim Toduk, runs one of the top executive headhunting companies in Turkey, focused on placing C-suite executives at some of the largest companies in the country.
+I grew up hearing about the challenges and opportunities associated with the business and had the chance to meet some of the country’s business leaders right at our dinner table.

-During my first year at Stanford I started a company, and while growing the team, I interacted with a handful of technical recruiters in Silicon Valley.
-These experiences were not positive.
-I also studied computer science and went through the process of exploring internship opportunities.
-Talk about inefficiency: the experience of handing out resumes to dozens of companies at the career fair didn’t feel like an effective or pleasant approach.
-Finally, after selling my first company, I started angel investing with a few of my peers.
+During my first year at Stanford, while studying computer science, I started a company.
+While growing the team, I interacted with a handful of technical recruiters in Silicon Valley, where the experiences were not positive.
+I went through the process of exploring internship opportunities, handing out resumes to dozens of companies at the career fair, which didn’t feel like an effective or pleasant approach.
+Finally, after selling my first company, I started angel investing with my current co-founder, Armaan.
 This gave me first-hand experience in seeing that a team of great engineers is uniquely able to create disproportionate value for a company.
-By the end of my third year of college, I had experienced recruiting as an entrepreneur, employee and investor and the process was not optimal for any of the parties.
+By the end of my third year of college, I had experience recruiting as an entrepreneur, employee, and investor, and had firsthand knowledge of how the process was not optimal for any party involved.

-I’ve always been very impact driven.
-During my high-school years, I started and grew one of the largest youth organizations in Turkey.
-During my first year at Stanford, I was surprised and frustrated by the lack of social impact startups, so I co-founded and led the social entrepreneurship organization on campus, Stanford SENSA (Social Entrepreneurial Students’ Association).
-One of the primary motivators for us to start SENSA was to enable our peers that were interested in social entrepreneurship to more easily pursue impact-focused careers.
+I’ve always been very impact-driven.
+During my high school years, I started and grew one of the largest youth organizations in Turkey.
+During my time at Stanford, I was surprised and frustrated by the lack of social impact startups, so I co-founded and led the social entrepreneurship organization on campus, Stanford SENSA (Social Entrepreneurial Students’ Association).
+One of the primary motivators for starting SENSA, was to enable our peers that were interested in social entrepreneurship to more easily pursue impact-focused careers.

-- Technology is the most significant force for change, and the influencers and shapers of our generation will be those who have strong technical backgrounds and understanding.
+- Technology is the most significant force for change, and the influencers and shapers of our generation will be those who have strong technical backgrounds or understanding.

-- We believe that most brilliant people only actively look for new roles at two points in their career.
+- We believe that the most brilliant people only actively look for new roles at two points in their career.
 First, just after graduation, and second, when they reach a leadership ceiling.
-Even though one can benefit from the services of top-tier headhunting firms after reaching to a high career point, we believe that we can further support highest potential individuals to have life-long careers of high-impact by systematically meeting with them at the university and being a partner from start to end.
+Even though one can benefit from the services of top-tier headhunting firms after reaching a high career point, we believe that we can further support high-potential individuals to have life-long careers of high-impact by systematically meeting with them at the university and being a partner from start to end.

-- Contrary to most profit-driven professional service organizations, we are willing to sacrifice short-term profit for building and maintaining long-term trust-based relationships.
-We are building a talent organization that will foster relationships for 10, 15, 20 years… This better aligns our incentives with those we serve: the next generation of engineering leaders.
-This is why we now refer to our candidates as members of our community.
-Once someone is part of the Nav Talent ecosystem, we are here to support them throughout their career.
+- Contrary to most profit-driven professional service organizations, we are willing to sacrifice short-term profit for building and maintaining long-term, trust-based relationships.
+We don’t charge our members for any of our services.
+We are building a membership community that will foster relationships for years to come, better aligning our incentives with those we serve: the next generation of engineering leaders.
+We refer to our candidates as members of our community.
+Once someone is part of the Human Capital ecosystem, we are here to support them throughout their careers.

-- Nav Talent aims to form long-term, trust-based relationships with our members.
+- Human Capital aims to form long-term, trust-based relationships with our members.
 We believe that happens best when meeting face-to-face.
-The Nav Talent team meets with each member in person and works to add value both during their job search and also post-graduation through our alumni program.
+The Human Capital team meets with each member in person and works to add value both during their job search and also post-graduation through our alumni program.

-- Most recruiting companies work with almost anyone who pays them and charge their clients on a varying scale.
+- Most agencies work with almost anyone who pays them and charge their clients on a varying scale.
 We believe this creates an entirely misaligned structure.
 People get funneled where the recruiting company can make more money.
 As a result, there is no recruiting organization in the startup ecosystem that engineers trust.
-We work only with the best clients, and all of our clients are on the same fee terms — ensuring that our motives are only to find the best match for our members and our clients.
+We work with the best companies, on the same fee terms — ensuring that our motives are only to find the best match for our members and our clients.